corda/samples/negotiation-cordapp/README.md

     flow start ProposalFlow$Initiator isBuyer: true, amount: 10, counterparty: PartyB

-We can now look at the proposals in the node's vault:
+We can now look at the proposals in the PartyA's vault:

     run vaultQuery contractStateType: negotiation.contracts.ProposalState